csci450-comparch/assg03/README.md

 and invoke your `start()` method, then test expected results after the program halts.
 Several programs are loaded and tested.

-You may need to uncomment the code in the `assg03-sim.c` file that calls your `start()` main simulation loop and recompile.
+You will need to uncomment the code in the `assg03-sim.c` file that calls your `start()` main simulation loop and recompile.
 Once the call to your main loop implementation is being invoked, you should be able to run simulations by hand and run all of the system tests.